titou10titou10/csi-driver-truenas-scale/README.md

 |main branch   | 1.31+                 | Alpha  |

-### Installing the  driver on a Kubernetes cluster
+### Installing the  driver in a Kubernetes cluster

+On TrueNAS Scale:
+- create a dataset that will be used as the "root" or parent dataset where the driver will create the datasets for persistent volumes
+- enable the NFS sharing service
+- create aa user with the right to create datasets inside the root dataset, take snapshots and create nfs shares
+- cretae an API token for the user

+On Kubernetes:
+- the csi snapshot controller must be installed

+On Kubernetes:
-The apiKey must be provided to the driver via a secret.
-The name of the secret must be set in the StorageClass / VolumeSnapshotClass
+- create a secret with the apiKey.
+The secret must be set in the StorageClass / VolumeSnapshotClass

+On OpenShift/OKD:
-On OpenShift/OKD the service accounts that run the csi controller and node must have privileged access
+- the service accounts that run the csi controller and node must have privileged access

 The best option to install the driver is via Helm: Check the [Helm installation doc](https://github.com/titou10titou10/csi-driver-truenas-scale/blob/main/charts/README.md)

-For manual installation, check the example manifests in ./deploy
+For manual installation, check the example manifests in [./deploy](./deploy) directory

 ### CSIDriver, StorageClass and VolumeSnapshotClass parameters